The Past Is Always About the Present

-Brad had a one-night stand several years ago when on a business trip that he thought he and Sara had put behind them.
-But out-of-the-blue Sara is bringing it up while they are in the middle of watching a movie on Netflix, asking again why he did it, whether they had known each other before, question after question.
+Brad had a one-night stand several years ago while on a business trip.
+He thought he and Sara had put it behind them.
+Then out-of-the-blue, Sara brought it up while they were in the middle of watching a movie on Netflix, asking again why he did it, whether they had known each other before... question after question.

 “I thought we were beyond this!”
 Brad was angry.
 “Why now?”

 Good question, Brad.
-For Sara this is about Brad’s mini-affair, but for others it maybe some 10-year-old argument when the police needed to be called, when the other person made some inappropriate and mortifying comment to your mother at a wedding 3 years ago, or not about the other guy at all about you: ruminating about your job interview last week that you’re sure you blew; the time you did make that stupid comment to your mother-in-law at the wedding; a vivid childhood memory of sexual abuse.
+For Sara, this is about Brad’s mini-affair, but for others, it may be some 10-year-old argument when the police needed to be called, when the other person made some inappropriate and mortifying comment to your mother at a wedding three years ago, or not about the other guy at all about you: ruminating about your job interview last week that you’re sure you blew; the time you did make that stupid comment to your mother-in-law at the wedding; a vivid childhood memory of sexual abuse.

 The past is always about the present.
 It is like dreams — why did you dream what you did last night rather than something else?
 Undoubtedly linked to something going on for you right now in your life.
 The short-circuit to Sara and Brad’s impending argument is figuring out and hopefully talking about the why now, the present.